 Palpate the right radial pulse at the wrist to assess rate and rhythm.
 An irregular rhythm is commonly due to atrial fibrillation or the presence of ectopic beats.
 Rarer causes include bundle branch blocks or re-entrant tachycardias.

-Palpate the left radial pulse to compare and check for radio-radial delay, which could be a sign of aortic coarctation.
-Offer to check for radio-femoral delay, which would indicate either aortic coarctation or dissection.
+Palpate the left radial pulse to compare and check for radio-radial delay, which could be a sign of aortic coarctation or aortic dissection.
+Offer to check for radio-femoral delay, which will also present in these conditions.

 When assessing rate, measure for 15s and multiply by 4.

-Aortic dissection: This is where there is a tear in the aortic intima creating a false lumen for blood to flow through.
-This can also delay the flow of blood.
+Aortic dissection is a condition in which there is a tear in the aortic intima creating a false lumen for blood to flow through.
+Presenting features include severe chest pain radiating to the back, syncope, arm blood pressure discrepency, a wide pulse pressure

 Ask the patient if they have any pain in their right shoulder.
 With your left hand, hold their right elbow and feel for the brachial pulse (medial to the distal tendon of the biceps brachii), and with your right hand, feel for the radial pulse.

-Lift their arm briskly (but gently) above the level of their heart and hold it.
-If a sudden, gushing, "waterhammer" retraction of blood can be felt, this is a collapsing pulse and is indicative of aortic regurgitation.
+Keep your hands in this position and lift the patient's arm up briskly (but gently) above the level of their heart and hold it.
+Palpate for a collapsing pulse, a gushing, "waterhammer" retraction of blood during the diastolic phase, a classic sign of aortic regurgitation.

 Check the patient's blood pressure.
 Ideally you would want to do this in both arms, as aortic dissection would present with a difference in blood pressure, and also when patient is both sitting and standing, as a difference would be found in postural (orthostatic) hypotension.